Code-Institute-Submissions/JUST-GYM/README.md

 along with a bold red title and a nice portion of text.
 Within this text is a link to Just Gym's Contact page and also a link to the NHS website which will offer important advice regarding the current world situation.

-##### *In the near future Just Gym's Join page will do away with the current alert and shall be replaced with a Join Now form.
+##### *In the near future Just Gym's Join page will do away with the current pandemic message and shall be replaced with a Join Now form.
 Here users will be able to enter their Name, Age, Sexual Orientation, etc. and they'll also be able to choose which membership package they wish to employ.*

 ---

- ## **FEATURES LEFT TO IMPLEMENT**
+ ## **FEATURES LEFT TO IMPLEMENT** <a name="features-left"></a>

  * As mentioned above the contact us form has little to no action.
 No e-mail gets sent when the 'Send' button is clicked.
 The idea is to have e-mails sent automatically to Just Gym staff when the user submits the form.
 E-mails also need to be copied and sent to the user when the 'copy' button is clicked.